DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates Log
 ### **2021/04/29- v0.465**
- * Fixed some type of item in market doesn't show up
+ * Fixed the bug where some items don't show up in the market
- * Market captcha now is easier
+ * Market captchas are now easier
- * Market performance should be better, especially on slower devices
+ * Market performance is better, especially on slower devices

 ### **2021/04/27- v0.465**
  * Global skips update: New skips cannot be activated until the previous skip is completed